-Civil False Claims Act (FCA) - Title 31 of the United States Code (USC) Sections 3729 - 3733.
-The civil FCA makes it illegal to present (or cause to be presented) a claim to the federal government for payment or for approval when the person or entity submitting the claim "knows" that the claim is either:
+The Law Defined: Civil False Claims Act (FCA) - Title 31 of the United States Code (USC) Sections 3729 - 3733

+Signed by President Lincoln in 1863, the civil FCA makes it illegal to present (or cause to be presented) a claim to the federal government for payment or for approval when the person or entity submitting the claim "knows" that the claim is either:

 - a.
+False

-False - b.
+- b.
 Fraudulent; or

-c.
+- c.
 Acts in reckless disregard as to the truth or falsity of the claim, record or statement.

-- Provides sanctions for anyone submitting a false; or fraudulent claim to the federal government; or - 2.
-Uses false records or statements to obtain payment from the federal government for a false or fraudulent claim - 3.
-Violators are liable to the federal government and subject to a "civil" penalty of \$5,500 - \$11,000 per claim, plus three time the amount of damages that the federal government sustains because of the act of that person. - In addition to civil penalties provided for in the FCA, violators are subject to additional penalties imposed by the OIG of DHHS to include: - a.
+- 1. Provides sanctions for anyone submitting a False; or fraudulent claim to the federal government; or - 2.
+Uses false records or statements to obtain payment from the federal government for a false or fraudulent claim. - 3.
+Violators are liable to the federal government and subject t o a " civil" penalty of \$5,500 \$11,000 per claim, plus three time the amount of damages that the federal government sustains because of the act of that person. - 4.
+In addition to civil penalties provided for in the FCA, violators are subject to additional penalties imposed by the OIG of DHHS to include: - a.
 Civil monetary penalties - b.
 Prospective exclusion from participation in all federal and state health care programs